-- SEC released an Order regarding a \$100K settlement with Craig Scott Capital, LLC ("CSC") and an agreement that CSC would cease and desist from committing or causing any violations and any future violations of Rule 30(a) of Regulation S-P (the "Safeguards Rule"). - Alleged Facts: From January 2012-June 2014, the staff at Craig Scott Capital-an SEC-registered broker-dealer-used email addresses other than those with the firm's domain name to electronically receive more than 4,000 faxes from customers and other third parties - The Faxes routinely included sensitive customer records and information, such as customer names, addresses, Social Security numbers, bank and brokerage account numbers, copies of drivers' licenses and passports and other customer financial information.
-Some employees, including the firm's principles, used non-firm email accounts for firm business - In addition, many of the written policies and procedures were not implemented in practice.
+- SEC released an Order regarding a \$100K settlement with Craig Scott Capital, LLC ("CSC"), which arose out of CSC's alleged violation of Rule 30(a) of Regulation S-P (the "Safeguards Rule"). - Alleged Facts: From January 2012-June 2014, the staff at Craig Scott Capital-an SEC-registered broker-dealer-used email addresses other than those with the firm's domain name to electronically receive more than 4,000 faxes from customers and other third parties. - The Faxes routinely included sensitive customer records and information, such as customer names, addresses, Social Security numbers, bank and brokerage account numbers, copies of drivers' licenses and passports and other customer financial information.
+Some employees, including the firm's principles, used non-firm email accounts for firm business. - In addition, many of the written policies and procedures were not implemented in practice.